Current Project Information

 In February 2016 Council made the difficult decision to authorise the deconstruction of the Esperance Tanker Jetty.
 The Jetty was closed to the public in December 2015 after the Shire was provided with a structural assessment identifying several vital structural components that had either failed, or were about to fail, in at least four different locations along the length of the Jetty.
 Coastal Engineers recommended the immediate closure of the Jetty due to its unsafe condition.

 Information about the Jetty and the processes that have been undertaken prior to its closure can be found in the following fact sheets:

 In February 2016 a Tanker Jetty Replacement Survey was conducted to obtain community input on what a replacement jetty should look like.
 The survey allowed diverse community opinions to be collected and analysed to assist in future concept designs and guide decisions that need to made for the benefit of the whole community.
-The concept designs are currently being developed and will be presented to the community.
-Further consultation will occur in the latter half of 2016.
+A summary of the Survey results can be found here.

 Condition Assessment Reports

 Throughout the past six years, a variety of reports have been prepared assessing the Tanker Jetty's structural condition.
 They have been provided below in chronological order.

 The Shire has always maintained an excellent working relationship with the Heritage Council of Western Australia (HCWA) and the State Heritage Office.
 The Esperance Tanker Jetty was placed on the State Heritage Register in August 2008; its Register Entry is available on the State Heritage Website.